What Is Cybersecurity Asset Management — And Why It Matters in 2026

 The 5-Layer Asset Management Security Framework

-Layer 1: Comprehensive Asset Discovery and Inventory
+Layer 1: Asset Discovery and Inventory

 Asset discovery forms the foundation of every asset management security assessment.
 Organizations must implement continuous discovery mechanisms that identify all connected devices, applications, and services across on-premises, cloud, and hybrid environments.
 For tax professionals and financial services firms, this includes every device that accesses, stores, or transmits federal tax information or client financial data.